-Course Information Course: Introduction to Restoration Ecology Total Framework Actual Hours: 180 Total Framework Actual Hours: 180 CIP Code: 030101 ⊠ Exploratory □ Preparatory Preparatory courses are best built with a min. of 140 hours.
-Date Last Modified: 9/26/2023 Career Cluster: Agriculture, Food & Natural Resources Cluster Pathway: Natural Resource Systems
+Course Information Course: Introduction to Restoration Ecology Total Framework Actual Hours: 180 CIP Code: 030101 図 Exploratory □ Preparatory Date Last Modified: 9/26/2023 Career Cluster: Agriculture, Food & Natural Resources Cluster Pathway: Natural Resource Systems Course Summary: This course framework applies scientific, restoration ecology, and social studies principles to the restoration of Washington habitats.

-Course Summary: This course framework applies scientific, restoration ecology, and social studies principles to the restoration of Washington habitats.
+Course Summary: This course framework applies scientific, restoration ecology, and social studies principles to the restoration of Washington habitates.
 The course includes units on safety and well-being; land management practices; plant identification and watershed ecology; restoration ecology practices; restoration ecology laws and agencies; and career pathways.
 The course aligns with and can be used in conjunction with the Advanced Restoration Ecology framework.
 Students will complete a Supervised Agricultural Experience (SAE) in a local natural area as part of the course.
 The course is designed to meet requirements for 1.0 credit of lab science.

-Unit Information Unit 1: Safety and Well-Being Total Learning Hours for Unit: 10

-Unit Summary: This unit will highlight the skills necessary to work safely and effectively on a restoration work crew.
+Unit Information Unit 1: Safety and Well-Being Total Learning Hours for Unit: 10 Unit Summary: This unit will highlight the skills necessary to work safely and effectively on a restoration work crew

 - 1. Understand the safe and proper use of tools for manual and chemical restoration practices (including cleaning, maintenance, and storage). - 2.
 Engage in field safe field work procedures (ex: pacing, adequate food, water, sleep, and use of personal protective equipment, road rights-of-way). - 3.
 Work on a crew successfully and safely (includes skills in listening, following directions, keeping other crew members safe). - 4.
 Understand and adhere to community partner safety protocols. - 5.
-Understand basic first aid relevant to restoration ecology.

-- 6. Practice Leave No Trace and low ecological impact practices. - 7.
+Understand basic first aid relevant to restoration ecology. - 6.
+Practice Leave No Trace and low ecological impact practices. - 7.
 Practice basic navigation skills.